-- 7. Tell and write time from analog and digital clocks to the nearest five minutes, using a.m. and p.m.
-Know relationships of time (e.g., minutes in an hour, days in a month, weeks in a year).
-CA - 8.
-Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ and \$ symbols appropriately.
+- 2.MD.7 Tell and write time from analog and digital clocks to the nearest five minutes, using a.m. and p.m. (e.g. minutes in an hour, days in a month, weeks in a year).
+CA - 2.MD.8 Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ and ¢ symbols appropriately.
 Example: If you have 2 dimes and 3 pennies, how many cents do you have?